|

 taxed in the hands of your child, but only when the RESP is closed

 or money is taken out to pay for the education of your child.
-Since
+The

-many students have little or no other income, they can usually
+have little or no other income, they can usually withdraw the money

 When Your Beneficiary Does Not